Chapter 13 Formatting in Excel

 Horizontal and Vertical Alignment

 When text is aligned, it is positioned in a specific location in the cell.
 Text can be vertically aligned in the top, middle, or bottom of the cell.
 Middle alignment centers the text with equal distance from the top and bottom of the cell.
 Text can also be horizontally aligned on the left, center, or right side of the cell.
-Center alignments positions the text in the middle of the cell, so there is equal distance on the right and left side.
+Center alignments position the text in the middle of the cell, so there is equal distance on the right and left side.

 To apply alignment to a cell or multiple cells: Select the cell(s) to be aligned.
-On the home tab, in the Alignment group, select the horizontal and/or vertical alignment option desired (Figure 6).
+On the Home tab, in the Alignment group, select the horizontal and/or vertical alignment option desired (Figure 6).

 Orientation Command

 The Orientation command can be used to rotate the text in the cell (Figure 7A).
 Text can be rotated counterclockwise, clockwise, vertical, up, and down (Figure 7B).
-The Format Cell Alignment option on the Orientation command menu opens the alignment tab on the Format Cell dialog box.
+The Format Cell Alignment option on the Orientation command menu opens the Alignment tab on the Format Cell dialog box.
 Additional options for orientation are available by using the options in this dialog box, including setting a specific text orientation degree.

 To rotate text: Select the cell(s), row(s), column(s), or cell range.
 Click the Orientation command found in the Alignment group on the Home tab.
 Select the desired option from the Orientation command menu.
 If the Format Cell Alignment option is selected, the Format Cells dialog box opens.
 To change the text orientation, the user can either type the degrees in the text box, use the up or down arrows, or drag the line after Text in the orientation box to the desired location.
 (See the arrow in Figure 7C.)
 When dragging the line, the orientation degrees appear in the text box.
 When the desired orientation is achieved, click OK.